SahbiChaibi/Interactive-interface-for-spatio-temporal-mapping-of-HFOs/README.md

 ![image](https://github.com/user-attachments/assets/c3887e05-6a01-4709-9f38-34439a4f73ed)

 ## Stage 2 – Selection of the HFOs detection method and adjustment of its internal hyperparameters
-1. The user can choose one of the six proposed methods: RMS, CMOR, BUMP, MP, HHT, and D-TREE.
+1. The six radio buttons shown in the GUI are used to select one method from the following six proposed methods: RMS, CMOR, BUMP, MP, HHT and D-TREE.
 2. Before running the chosen method, the user can adjust the appropriate hyperparameters associated with the selected method.
 3. Pressing the "Run" button executes the internal functionalities of the chosen method.